Larsa Pippen Rocks A Skintight Pink Pant Set While Instagram Goes Crazy About Her Feet

 “Roses and Rose all Day,” commented another fan who apparently appreciates a lovely bloom and a fine glass of red wine.

-“This outfit is everything,” stated one more follower, who was talking about the pink pant set that Larsa credited to designer Pretty Little Thing.
+“This outfit is everything,” stated a third follower, who was talking about the pink pant set that Larsa credited to designer Pretty Little Thing.

 “How will you manage to take it off?
-Isn’t it the really sticky to your skin type of fabric,” asked yet another curious fan who was wondering how Larsa will eventually escape the Lurex outfit when she is done wearing the skintight, faux leather ensemble.
+Isn’t it the really sticky to your skin type of fabric,” asked a fourth curious follower, who was apparently wondering how Larsa would eventually escape the Lurex outfit.

 That being said, Larsa seemed to enjoy a certain glow, possibly thanks to the fact that the former wife of Scotty Pippen spent time worshipping the sun as the summer comes to a close.
-In fact, some pundits apparently felt that a certain part of her body had transformed more than the rest.
+In fact, some commenters noticed that a certain part of her body had seemingly transformed more than the rest.

 “Why are your feet 10 shades darker than the rest of you?” asked one curious person.